 Use of biofuels – liquid or gaseous fuel for use in transport and produced from biomass - can make a significant contribution to reducing greenhouse gas emissions.
 The EU Directive on Renewable Energy sets targets to stimulate the use of sustainably produced biofuels and these have been implemented in national legislation by the Netherlands Parliament.

 As biofuels are produced and traded on a global scale, international agreements are essential to ensure sustainability.
-The Netherlands is represented in the Global Bio-Energy Partnership by the Ministry of Infrastructure and the Environment.
+The Netherlands is represented in the Global Bio-Energy Partnership by the Ministry of Infrastructure and Water Management.

 EU Directive on Renewable Energy